chrs-hoc/chrs-hoc.github.io/README.md

 ## Procedure

 1. Tune to the weatherfax station on the SDR, USB (remember to select a carrier frequency 1.9 kHz below the listed)
-2. Route the audio to virtual loopbck cable - [Instructions here](#instructions-for-audio-routing)
+2. Route the audio to virtual loopbck cable - [Instructions in the Audio routing section](#instructions-for-audio-routing)
 3. Open multipsk by typing 'Multipsk' in the windows search box
 4. Click the RX/TX button